TomJoshy/TomJoshy/README.md

 ### Hi there!

-I'm a German student with a focus on computer science.
+I'm a German student focussing on computer science.

 🚧 Current projects I'm working on: